 Simplified Option for Claiming the Home Office Deduction

-Starting for tax years 2013 and afterwards, taxpayers will be able to use a simplified form, which the IRS has not published yet, for claiming the home office deduction, eliminating the need to record expenses or depreciation.
+Since 2013, taxpayers are able to use a simplified method for claiming the home office deduction, eliminating the need to record expenses or depreciation.
 Instead, a business owner may choose ithe simplified option on Schedule C, Profit or Loss from Business, simply multiplying $5 by the number of square feet — up to 300 — used exclusively for business — so, obviously, the maximum deduction under the safe harbor rule for any taxpayer is $1,500.
 Rev. Proc.
 2013-13

 However, daycare providers must reduce the $5 by the proportion of the daycare business hours divided by the total number hours in the year, 8760.

 The IRS has provided full instructions and the Simplified Method Worksheet, including special instructions and a worksheet for daycare providers, to calculate the home office deduction using the simplified method in the instructions for Schedule C.

 If the home office was not used exclusively for business during the entire year, then the deduction is reduced by a percentage, equal to the number of months for which the home office was qualified divided by 12, the number of months of the year.
 A month can only be counted if there was at least 15 days of qualified use during the month.

 Neither direct nor indirect expenses or depreciation can be deducted using the simplified option.

 This safe harbor method will not affect any deductions available to the homeowner even if no part of the home was used for a business, such as deductions for the qualified residence interest, property taxes, and casualty losses.
 However, using actual expenses allows the apportionment of these deductions between business use and regular use.
 The business-use deduction will decrease self-employment taxes and marginal taxes, even if the itemized deductions do not exceed the standard deduction.